 Learning to play piano or continuing to do so improves coordination.
 Playing hands together increases brain activity on a grand scale.
-Independent areas of the brain are energized learning to get each hand to do a different thing at the same time.
+Maximum brain stimulus occurs when each hand does a different thing at the same time.

-Hearing acuity and memory are enhanced when you play the piano.
+Enhance hearing acuity and memory when you play the piano.
 You are automatically training your ear to hear different pitches as you play different notes.
 This “ear training” and pitch discrimination is a very sophisticated mental process.
 While learning to discern the interval of a 2nd (such as from C to D) from a 5th (from C up to G) seems simple enough, it is actually stimulating brain food beyond measure.

 Combine this with the hand-eye coordination skill which is developed and you have the recipe for high level learning.
 For those concerned with eye strength, reading music is a great eye muscle building exercise as you are reading from left to right in a very controlled manner.

 Learning music theory is another intellectual process that you experience when you study piano.
 Perhaps this is the piano brain food at its top level.
 Simple melodies, chords and music intervals all involve mental gymnastics that will leave you head and shoulder above the place you were before you began.